ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](dpat_syms_images.gif)](dpat_symbols.gif)
 [![\[IM Output\]](eyes_syms.gif)](eyes_syms.gif)

-The [montage](../montage/) is used to expand the multi-image GIF image so that you can see it's contents, without it being 'animated'.
+The [montage](../montage/) is used to expand the multi-image GIF image so that you can see its contents, without it being 'animated'.

 You can adjust which "`-grayscale`" intensity method you want to use, from the normal '`Rec709Luminance`' to a darker '`Rec709Luma`', or use a '`average`' of either a non-linear '`sRGB` colorspace, or linear '`RGB`' colorspace.
 You can even adjust the "`-gamma`" scaling of the values to get the best spread of colors.

 There are a lot of posibilities, and what is good depends more on your symbol arrangement than actual method chosen.
-The key with the above is to somehow ensure each color in the input image produces a unqiue symbol, and that can be very tricky to achieve.
+The key with the above is to somehow ensure each color in the input image produces a unique symbol, and that can be very tricky to achieve.

-This example can be used for creating cross-stitch or knitting guides that hobbists can follow, generating larger scale artwork from smaller comuter images.
+This example can be used for creating cross-stitch or knitting guides that hobbyists can follow, generating larger scale artwork from smaller comuter images.

 You can use this technique to tile greyscale images with a set of tiling color images.
 The result is a bit like the landscape maps seen in many old computer war games.